cryptocopycats/awesome-cryptokitties-bubble/README.md

 (*): from the Ask the Team Anything on CryptoKitties Reddit

-Mack Flavelle is the project leader and self-described "fat cat" of CryptoKitties.
+Mack Flavelle's the guy who came up with the original idea.
-Mack's the guy who came up with the original idea.
+Mack is the project leader and self-described "fat cat" of CryptoKitties.

-> If you are going to build gambling casinos on the internet then you should not explain
+> If you are going to build gambling casinos on the internet [blockchain] then you should not explain
 > why you're using cats, but you should explain why you are not using cats.
 >
 > -- Mack Flavelle